Skip to Content

 The beautiful Butchart Gardens

 Vancouver gets lots of rain as low clouds hit the mountains along the coast.
-However, Vancouver Island can avoid much of that rain making Victoria the perfect place to explore on a rainy day in Vancouver.
+However, Vancouver Island can avoid much of that rain, making Victoria the perfect place to explore on a rainy day in Vancouver.

-The Butchart Gardens are nothing short of phenomenal and will likely be the most beautiful gardens you’ve ever seen.
-There are over 55 acres of gardens and 900 bedding plant varieties, and 26 greenhouses.
+Without a doubt, one of the best attractions on the island is the famous Butchart Gardens!
+They are nothing short of phenomenal and will likely be the most beautiful gardens you’ve ever seen.
+There are over 55 acres with 900 plant varieties and 26 greenhouses.
 In fact, it takes over 50 full-time gardeners to maintain them all!

 Related Read: Stop into Cathedral Grove on Vancouver Island while you’re there – with giant Douglas Firs, this place looks (and smells!) amazing in the rain.